-Recruitment for all educational exchange programs is based on open, and fair national competition, and on individual merit and academic excellence.
+Recruitment for all educational exchange programs is based on an open and fair national competition based on individual merit and academic excellence.
 Transparency in the selection process is assured through clearly defined eligibility criteria and requirements.
-Fulbright Greece is fully committed to recognizing the inherent dignity and worth of every person, and to the provision of equal rights and opportunities.
+Fulbright Greece is fully committed to recognizing the inherent dignity and value of every person and to the provision of equal rights and opportunities.

 Fulbright Greece awards scholarships for study, academic research and/or lecturing, and professional development in all disciplines at various educational, cultural and research organizations in the U.S.